MarcusJohnson91/FoundationIO/README.md

 * When you're all done, call `DeinitBitInput`, `DeinitBitOutput`, and `DeinitBitBuffer`.

-BitIOLog:
+Log:
 -------
-* Writes to a file you open with `BitIOLogOpenFile`, if it's unset or otherwise inaccessible, all logs are printed to stderr.
+* Writes to a file you open with `Log_OpenFile`, if it's unset or otherwise inaccessible, all logs are printed to stderr.
-* The interface requires UTF8 which you can coerce your strings to be with the `u8` string literal prefix.
+* The interface requires UTF8 which you can coerce your strings to be with the `u8` string literal prefix, or just calling the `U8` macro
 * Works on any platform that provides `stderr`, and `fprintf`.

 GUUIDs: